stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/_index.md

 This hands-on lab will guide you through the steps to automate your operational activities using [Playbook](https://wa.aws.amazon.com/wat.concept.playbook.en.html) and [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html) built with AWS tools.

-At a glance, both Playbook and Runbooks appears to be similar documents any adequately skilled team members (who are unfamiliar with the workload) can use to execute operational activities.
-However, the main difference between them is that; a Playbook is intended to document the process /guide to gather applicable information, identify potential sources of failure, isolate faults, and determine root cause of issues.
-Runbooks contain instructions necessary to successfully complete an activity to resolve the issue.
+At a glance, both Playbook and Runbooks appears to be similar documents that any adequately skilled team members (who are unfamiliar with the workload) can use to execute operational activities.
+However, there an essential difference between them.

+A [Playbook](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.playbook.en.html) intends to document the process /guide to gather applicable information, identify potential sources of failure, isolate faults, and determine root cause of issues, [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html)  on the other hand contain instructions necessary to successfully complete an activity to resolve the issue.

-Executing both Playbook and Runbook in an automated fashion is also to achieve operational excellence for your workload.
-Isolating human element and streamlining the process will make significant impact in the reliability, scalability, traceability of your operations.
+In any case, at a certain scale, executing either [Playbook](https://wa.aws.amazon.com/wat.concept.playbook.en.html) / [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html) activities manually, is not going to be adequate.
+Organization, and Operation teams will have to start looking into streamlining Playbook and Runbook process through automation.
+Isolating human element from the process will have significant impact to the reliability, scalability, traceability of the workloads operational posture.

-In the next few sections of this lab, we will show how you can build an automated Playbook and Runbook to investigate and remediate the issue using a few AWS services.
+In the next few sections of this lab, we will show how you can build an automated [Playbook](https://wa.aws.amazon.com/wat.concept.playbook.en.html) and [Runbook](https://wa.aws.amazon.com/wat.concept.runbook.en.html) to investigate and remediate application issue using a few AWS services.

 Services we will utilize in this lab includes.